kwabenasapong/openpldoc/manual/source/glossary.rst

 First Time Wizard
 -----------------

-The :ref:`wizard` gives you the ability to perform a basic setup before OpenLP starts for the first time.
+The :ref:`wizard` gives you the ability to perform a basic setup of OpenLP.
+It runs automatically before OpenLP starts for the first time.
+The :ref:`wizard` can also be used again if needed.

 .. _g-formatting-tags: